jacobstern/multi-track-listening/apps/multi_track_listening/lib/multi_track_web/templates/home/welcome.html.md

 also represents the canonical multi-track listening product.
 This website was created to facilitate creation and sharing of mixes in the spirit of the original work.

-The multi-track listening image is derived from a [comic by K009](http://k009comics.com/).